fernandominguez/nodejs-rest-api-boilerplate/CONTRIBUTING.md

 ## Code of conduct

-Please read the [code of conduct](https://github.com/fernandominguez/nodejs-rest-api-boilerplate/blob/main/CODE_OF_CONDUCT.md) in the interest of fostering an open and welcoming environment
+Please read the [code of conduct](https://github.com/fernandominguez/nodejs-rest-api-boilerplate/blob/main/CODE_OF_CONDUCT.md) in the interest of fostering an open and welcoming environment.

+## Financial contributions

+If you think this project is interesting enough, and want to help me by donating some funds to me, [you can do it here](https://www.paypal.me/fernandominguez).
+Thank you very much for your support!